Experience these seven piano games for kids as a fun way to learn piano and music theory

-Even beginning students can learn music by ear, and there are many games out there that support ear training.
-Mystery Melodies is a game that does exactly that.
+Even beginning students can learn music by ear, and there are many piano learning games out there that support ear training.
+Mystery Melodies is one of the piano games that does exactly that.
 You’ll hear a short musical phrase and then pick which of four written melodies was the one you just heard.
 It trains you to visually track notes on a staff and to recognize the way the shape of a written melodic line matches the sound.
-This is a great option among piano games for both ear training and identifying melody.
+This is a great way to develop both ear training and identifying melody.

 Earn Your Age

 Follow Along with Music

 Another fun way to practice visually tracking notes is to listen to a piece of music while following along with the sheet music.
 Look at the notes on the page and compare them to what you’re hearing with your ears.
 Repeat phrases as often as you need until what’s written on the page makes sense with what your ears are hearing.
 This is a great game for car rides and summer travel!
 Get those headphones ready.
 You can get started with the Hoffman Academy listening albums and the sheet music in our printable materials, then branch out by finding the sheet music for your favorite songs and practice following along while you listen.

 Piano Games for Music Mastery

 Forget boring memorization and endless drilling.
 Music games are the best way to help make learning fun (total bonus: they also help avoid frustration and burn-out).
-Try the music and piano games we’ve highlighted above, or get creative and dream up your own piano game.
-The games listed above are ideal for beginning students and kids, but are also helpful for anyone interested in practicing their musical skills.
-What music games have you used in addition to music lessons?
-We’d love to hear your favorite ways of making learning music fun, so please share in the comments below, especially if there are other piano games you love!
+Try the music and piano games we’ve highlighted above, or get creative and dream up your own piano games.
+The music and piano games listed above are ideal for beginning students and kids, but are also helpful for anyone interested in practicing their musical skills.